kingfxj/mturk-experiment/README.md

 # Python Virtual Environment
 We are going to use a python virtual environment to avoid dependency problems.
 ### *To install dependencies from requirements.txt*
-First, create a virtual environment in the root directory of the repo<br><br>
+First, create a virtual environment in the root directory of the repo.<br><br>
-Then, activate virtualenv (assuming venv is the name of your virtual environment)<br>
+Then, activate virtualenv (assuming venv is the name of your virtual environment):<br>
 **Linux/Mac:** ```source venv/bin/activate```<br>
 **Windows:** ```./venv/Scripts/activate```<br><br>
 Then, install dependencies from requirements.txt<br>